Bring-up Cisco NCS 1004

 [ 1.745686] i8042: No controller found

-iPXE is a pre-boot execution environment that is included in the network card of the management interfaces and works at the system firmware (UEFI) level of the chassis. iPXE is used to reimage the system, and boot the chassis in case of boot failure or in the absence of a valid bootable partition. iPXE downloads the ISO image, proceeds with the installation of the image, and finally bootstraps inside the new installation.
+iPXE is a pre-boot execution environment included in the network card of the management interfaces.
+It operates at the system firmware (UEFI) level of the chassis.
+You can use iPXE to reimage the system and boot the chassis if there is a boot failure or no valid bootable partition. iPXE downloads the ISO image, installs the image, and then boots into the new installation.

 Note

 The time taken for iPXE to download the ISO image depends on the network speed.
-Ensure that the network speed is sufficient to complete the image download in less than 10 minutes.
-The chassis reloads if the image is not downloaded by 10 minutes.
+Ensure that the network speed is sufficient to complete the image download in less than ten minutes.
+The chassis reloads if the image is not downloaded within ten minutes.

 A DHCP server must be configured for IPv4, IPv6, or both communication protocols.